catboy-catfish/awesome-d3d11-learn/README.md

 # notes
 0. Rodolphe Vaillant.
 This article is where most of the links came from.
 1. Requires the obsolete DirectX SDK.
-2. Joseph Whittington.
-Pretty bad.
+2. Pretty bad.
-3. About-prog.
-Doesn't cover windowing or any full code samples, it's just a guide on how to use the Direct3D 11 API.
+3. Doesn't cover windowing or any full code samples, it's just a guide on how to use the Direct3D 11 API.
 4. RasterTek.
 Deals with a lot of stuff very relevant to game development, but the code is hideous.
 Previously required the obsolete DirectX SDK, but it has recently been updated to remove that requirement and upgrade the project to Visual Studio 2022.
 5. Uses Visual Studio 2010.
-6. 3dgep.
-Includes code samples throughout, though not the complete source code at the end.
+6. Includes code samples throughout, though not the complete source code at the end.
-7. TutorialsPoint.
-You should probably avoid this one.
+7. You should probably avoid this one.
 An unstructured heap of random DirectX documentation without any samples or examples.
 8. NVIDIA GameWorks.
 They have explanations, but I haven't found the source code yet.
 9. Chris Rose.
 Free ebook.
-Requires Visual Studio 2012 in order to follow.
+Requires Visual Studio 2012 in order to follow with minimum hassle.
 The ebook can either be downloaded or read online.
 10. Frank D. Luna.
 Highest price: $49.99 paperback.
 Quite old, code may not work on modern systems like Windows 10/11 or Visual Studio 2019/2022.
 It also requires the obsolete effects framework, however there's a more up-to-date version of the codebase at d3dcoder.net
 11. Paul Varcholik.
 Highest price: $179.32 paperback.
 Also relies on outdated tools and doesn't show the entire code of each sample, however [the companion site](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) provides code samples updated to support Visual Studio 2022.
 12. Jason Zink and Matt Pettineo.
 Highest price: $170.00 hardcover.
 13. Doron Feinstein.
 Highest price: $54.99 paperback.
 14. Ole Holthe.
 Highest price: $39.99.
 Outdated, uses Visual Studio 2010 but also contains a chapter for converting to Visual Studio 2012.
-15. ImGui.
-Example implementation of ImGui into a Win32 DirectX 11 application.
+15. Example implementation of ImGui into a Win32 DirectX 11 application.
 16. Joseph Whittington.
 Archive of the repository for his tutorial.
 17. Uses Visual Studio 2015.
-18. Chuck Walbourn.
-Documentation in the Readme.docx file.
+18. Documentation in the Readme.docx file.
 19. Uses Visual Studio 2019.
-20. Microsoft/Walbourn.
-Should work with Visual Studio 2022 if you don't retarget it.
+20. Should work with Visual Studio 2022 if you don't retarget it.
 21. Avoyd.
 Tutorial series on setting up runtime-compiled-C++ to use ImGui with DirectX 11.
 22. ChiliTomatoNoodle.
 Focuses a lot more on the explanation but does some coding as well.
 Warning that tons of the code was written intentionally before recording, an example of which being episode 4 "Window Messages".
 23. Seemingly abandoned.